-Critical design improvements implemented Prior to Manufacture, and methodology adopted by The Client as part of thei standard verification process
+Critical design improvements implemented prior to manufacture, and methodology adopted by the client as part of their standard verification process

 Tow winches used in a marine environment are subject to harsh, arduous operating conditions.
 Typically they are designed to withstand high shock loading – significantly higher than the operational design load – due to the potential of snatch/snag loads on the towed body.
 They are also designed to withstand fatigue failure since they subject to cyclic inertial loads, and fully reversed loading rotating drum loading.

 A client of Armech Solutions was developing a tow winch as part of a launch and recovery system (LARS) for a marine environment.
 They had a stringent weight requirement and decided to design the tow winch in aluminium.
 They usually manufacture structural-steel equipment and were unsure how to proceed with assessing the fatigue life of an aluminium structure.
 The client decided to engage Armech Solutions to perform a fatigue analysis.

 Step one in a study of this type is to frame the problem.
 Armech proposed using Eurocode EN 1999-1-3 Fatigue of aluminium structures, as a guideline for the analysis.
 Then working hand-in-hand with the client design team, defined a conservative – but realistic – duty cycle and set of load cases.